Ilareguy/django-react-template/README.md

 # django-react-template
 Simple Django back-end + React front-end web application template.

+The repository is updated every few weeks, but this README is not actively maintained.
+Some information might not be accurate anymore.

 This project template is set up to have **React** as the sole frontend framework, which communicates with the backend's REST framework.
 The backend is set up to run **Django**.